jpcompartir/data_integrity/README.md

 - [x] Search HF Hub and other sources for publicly available datasets which may comprise part of the corpus.
 One issue is public datasets tend to have bad labels.
 - [ ] Collect & label examples of spam vs not spam from previous project work
   - [ ] Use data cleaning heuristics to shrink dataset size and save time labelling, e.g. our previous work + Meta text qual paper.
+  - [ ] Host Doccano (or other labelling tool) on EC2/some server/Google Cloud if I can acess
   - [ ] Implement into LimpiaR as per [Text quality issue](https://github.com/jpcompartir/LimpiaR/issues/65)
 - [ ] Create training, test, holdout splits
 - [ ] Create + expand products & companies dictionary to mask those tokens (or convert to company, product etc.)
 - [ ] Use transfer learning approach to fine tune an encoder-only (probably RoBERTa) model to serve as base model
 - [ ] Evaluate base model - tune probability cut-off against precision & recall
 - [ ] Dataset ablations - e.g. not using any publicly available data vs combining datasets
-- [ ] Use logprobs to identify problematic labels and refine dataset, then re-evaluate (precision/recall trade-offs)
+- [ ] Use log probs to identify problematic labels and refine dataset, then re-evaluate (precision/recall trade-offs)
 - [ ] Re-train, evaluate
 - [ ] Save to hub + deploy via HF Inference Endpoints

-- [ ] Explore distilling model in to simpler ML model (feature extraction e.g. # of hashtags, links etc. + SVM/RF )
+- [ ] Explore distilling model in to simpler ML/statistical model (feature extraction e.g. # of hashtags, links etc. + SVM/RF )

 ## Second model - multi-class
 Inputs string of text